Predictive Coding

 Cognitive Processes

 And this cognitive process is some form of predictive coding.
-Barret emphasizes the importance explaining, “creatures that predicted correctly most of the time, or made nonfatal mistakes and learned from them, did well.
-Those that frequently predicted poorly, missed threats, or false-alarmed about threats that never materialized didn’t do so well.
-They explored their environment less, foraged less, and were less likely to reproduce (Barrett, 2020).
+Barret emphasizes the importance explaining that creatures that “predicted correctly most of the time, or made nonfatal mistakes and learned from them, did well.”
+However, those that frequently “predicted poorly, missed threats, or false-alarmed about threats that never materialized didn’t do so well.”
+These creatures “explored their environment less, foraged less, and were less likely to reproduce” (Barrett, 2020).

 Psychopathology